micro-elements/MicroElements.Swashbuckle.FluentValidation/README.md

 Example: You split validator into several small validators but AspNetCore uses only one of them.

-Workaround: Hide small validator and use `Include` to include other validation rules to one "Main" validator.
+Workaround: Hide dependent validators with `internal` and use `Include` to include other validation rules to one "Main" validator.

 ## Credits